bianchi-ed/discord.js-bot-model/README.md

 node deploy-commands.js
 ```

-You can deploy your commands just for one discord server, or for all server that the bot is invited.
-The register script present in this project deploys the commands just locally.
-If you want to deploy your commands to the entire discord application, you can just change the route on the **"deploy-commands.js"** from:
+If you want to deploy your commands to all servers that the bot is invited, you can just change the route on the **"deploy-commands.js"** from:

 ```javascript
 //...

 const data = await rest.put(
 	Routes.applicationGuildCommands(clientId, guildId),
 	{ body: commands },
 );

 //...
 ```